 Once again staff at The Academy have been praised for the level of support they give to students.
 For the second time they have been awarded the matrix Standard, a unique quality standard used to measure the advice and support services offered to students in their choice of career, learning, work and life goals.

-If you are aged 16-18 or if you are an Apprentice your course will be funded/free.
-As an adult your course will be funded/free.
+If you are aged 16-18 your training will be funded/free.
+As an adult apprentice your course will be funded/free.
 All applicants receive an advice and guidance interview to make sure they move into the right programme of study and all must meet funding criteria.

-The Academy now has its own bursary scheme for 16-18 study programmes which you can apply for in induction week by filling in the forms.
-We will need some information on your current circumstances and your family/household income.
-If you are entitled to any funds these will be paid into your own bank account so please make sure you set one up if you don’t have one already.
+The Academy now has its own bursary scheme for 16-18 study programmes which you can apply for by filling in the forms and providing evidence.
+We will need some information on your current circumstances, this could be your family/household income.
+If you are entitled to any of the bursary this money will be paid into your own bank account so please make sure you set one up if you don’t have one already.
 The money can be used to pay for transport, lunches and other things whilst you are going to work placement or coming to The Academy of sessions including maths and English.

 At The Academy we are committed to achieving excellence in standards and in the quality of service we provide for all our stakeholders, only you can tell us if we are achieving this.
 If you are unhappy with the service you have received, or it did not meet your expectations we need to know so that we can put things right.